-Summer Term Admission: The MArch 3+, MIA 3+, MID 3+, MLA 3+, and MVCD 3+ programs only admit students to the summer semester term.
+Summer Admission: The MArch 3+, MIA 3+, MID 3+, MLA 3+, and MVCD 3+ programs only admit students to the summer term.

-Fall Term Admission: The MArch 2 year, MIA 2 year, MID 2 year, MLA 2 year, MSBE, MSD, MUD and MVCD 2 year programs only admit students for the fall semester term.
+Fall Admission: The MArch 2 year, MIA 2 year, MID 2 year, MLA 2 year, MSBE, MSD, MUD and MVCD 2 year programs only admit students for the fall semester.

-All application materials will be submitted through two different online systems: the Graduate College and Slideroom.
+All application materials will be submitted through two different online systems: ASU Graduate Education and SlideRoom.
 Please read the following application directions carefully.
 Materials that are not sent directly to the appropriate locations could experience a delay and may result in the applicant’s denial.

-Please submit only the following items directly to the Graduate College:
+Please submit only the following items directly to Graduate Education:

 Interdisciplinary Bldg., B-Wing